-When soldiers raided three interconnected warehouses on June 15, they thought they had found 1,462 50-gallon (190-liter) drums filled with various precursors.
+When soldiers raided three interconnected warehouses on June 15, they thought they had found 1,462 50-gallon drums filled with various precursors.
 But when experts examined the stash, they found 3.4 tons (3.1 metric tons) of pure meth.

 Used in an old type of meth production known as "P2P," the ingredients are easier to smuggle, or to make from other substances that aren't specifically banned.
 Such precursors have become more prevalent since Mexico outlawed meth's main ingredient, pseudoephedrine, in 2007.

 Authorities say the P2P method produces a less-potent drug.
-But the 2011 World Drug Report released in June by the United Nations Office on Drugs and Crime noted that the sheer quantity of meth the Mexican cartels are producing allows them to offer it in purer form.
+But the 2011 World Drug Report released in June by the United Nations Office on Drugs and Crime noted that the sheer quantity of meth the Mexican cartels are producing allows them offer it in purer form.

 The U.S. official said the warehouse in Queretaro raided in July was apparently meant to supply the underground lab in Sinaloa.

 "Were they over there showing people how to cook meth? ...
-Or was it a test for Sinaloa, a test of the capability of expanding the market to that part of the world?" he asked.
+Or was it a test for Sinaloa, a test of the capability of expanding the market to that part of the world?" he said.